celery/celery/docs/userguide/extending.rst

 unfortunately, but you can find inspiration from the various commands in the :mod:`celery.bin` package.

-This is how the Flower_ monitoring extension adds the :program:`celery flower` command, by adding an entry-point in :file:`setup.py`:
+This is how the :pypi:`Flower` monitoring extension adds the :program:`celery flower` command, by adding an entry-point in :file:`setup.py`:

 .. code-block:: python